“Let us never negotiate out of fear.

 I have practiced law for almost twenty-five years.
 For most of that time, I have been a certified mediator and arbitrator.
 I am a member of the rosters of mediators and arbitrators maintained by the Alabama Center for Dispute Resolution (see my profile here) and the panel of mediators maintained by the United States District Court for the Northern District of Alabama.
 I am also registered as a mediator with the Financial Regulatory Authority (FINRA).
 In early 2017, the American Arbitration Association appointed me to its commercial panel of arbitrators.

 Most of my experience as an arbitrator has been with, first the National Association of Securities Dealers, Inc., and then, after NASDAQ merged with the New York Stock Exchange, with FINRA.
 I have served as the sole arbitrator or as a member of a panel of three arbitrators in close to one hundred NASD/FINRA cases.
 In perhaps forty per cent of the three-member panel cases, I have been selected as the chair.
+Securities Mediation brochure

 Mediation, unlike arbitration or lawsuits in court, offers parties the ability to resolve their dispute on their own terms.
 I have served as a mediator since 1995.
 I have mediated employment cases for the EEOC and for cases pending in federal court.
 I have mediated securities cases involving both customer and industry disputes.
 I have mediated small claims cases and cases with millions of dollars at stake.
 I have mediated commercial disputes and sports management disputes.
 I am willing and prepared to mediate any and all manner of civil disputes including domestic relations matters.
 See my profiles on mediation.com.

 My standard fee is two hundred dollars per hour ($200/hour) for both arbitration and mediation services, with the same rate applicable to preparation and hearings/mediation sessions.
 In the Birmingham area I will reserve conference rooms in one of the five Regus meeting facilities in the city, or I will mediate at the offices of counsel or a neutral law firm site.
 I am willing to travel anywhere for mediation or arbitration (in any forum in which sessions are conducted in English), and I do not charge for travel time unless that time is also utilized for preparation.
+Mediation brochure

-Interested in Resolving Your Dispute Through Collaborative Law?
+Interested in Resolving Your Dispute Through Collaboration?

-Recently I have been introduced to the client-entered solutions made possible through collaborative law.
 Collaborative law, according to the preamble of the 2010 draft of the Uniform Collaborative Law Act, “is a voluntary, contractually based alternative dispute resolution process for parties who seek to negotiate a resolution of their matter rather than having a ruling imposed upon them by a court or arbitrator.”
 This draft document offers an excellent overview of collaborative law, its applications, its practitioners, its strengths, and its limitations.
 For anyone considering resolving a dispute through this approach, I recommend downloading and reading it; access is here.
 Alabama is one of only fifteen states so far to adopt a version of the Uniform Collaborative Law Act.
 Alabama’s version of the statute is here.

 Collaborative law is somewhat similar to mediation, in that it requires voluntary disclosure and results in an agreement created by the parties.
 But there is no mediator, and the attorneys representing the parties are both usually present during negotiations, assisting the parties in working on crafting their own agreement.